TheresaFregoso/VBA-challenge/README.md

 Next to the analysis table is a summary table with the best and worst stocks for the year, followed by the stock with the greatest stock volume.

-The VBA code to perform this analysis is included.
+The VBA code to perform this analysis is included as a text file.
+The excel spreadsheet used for this assignment has been included.

 Help for this challenge was provided by Xpert Learning Assistant and ChatGPT